CoBrowse for messaging

 - Learning how to set up an account or use online self-service options

 - Following a guided shopping experience which provides store-like assistance online

-Note that only the web variant of messaging can use CoBrowse - other types of messaging are not web based and therefore do not contain any content which can be shared in this way.
+Only the web variant of messaging can use CoBrowse - other messaging channels are not web based and therefore do not contain any content which can be shared in this way.

 CoBrowse was designed with strict security controls to protect the privacy of both visitors and agents.
 The following controls can be implemented as part of the solution:

 - The agent cannot access the visitor’s local system, or web applications opened in other browser tabs or windows.

 - The visitor cannot access the agent’s local system or web applications opened in other browser tabs or windows.

 - Agents have the option to choose between “shared” mode and “view only” mode.
 “Shared” mode enables the full collaborative experience, whereas “view only” mode offers a higher level of customer privacy.

 - Form fields and widgets can be masked, in which case the data is not transmitted to the server or the agent browser.

 CoBrowse technology has an enhanced level of security in comparison to traditional screen sharing and desktop sharing.
 This is because in desktop sharing, at least one of the participants downloads a software or plug-in for sharing a video screen of the entire screen or desktop applications.
 In contrast, CoBrowse is restricted to sharing only the website that the consumer is currently chatting on.